 The Shire is well known for its impressive terrestrial, marine and aquatic biodiversity.
 The level of reservation (in terms of percentage of area) within the Shire of Ashburton is greater than the rest of the Pilbara region.
-A significant proportion of the Shire's biodiversity is protected in a number of conservation areas.
+A significant proportion of the Shire's biodiversity is protected in a number of conservation areas (refer to Part 2 - Appendix A).
 A number of new reserves are proposed, including Mulgalands Conservation Park and West Hamersley Range Conservation Park.
-The proposed new additions within the conservation areas may be supported by the Shire of Ashburton.
+The proposed new additions within the conservation areas any be supported by the Shire of Ashburton.
+The Shire will consider proposals for new or expanded conservations area on their ments and upon referral from the relevant appearance of the partment.